spences10/scottspence.com/posts/2019/07/19/jamstack-london-2019/index.md

 ---

 <script>
-  import YouTube from '$lib/components/youtube.svelte' import Tweet from '$lib/components/tweet.svelte'
+  import { Tweet, YouTube } from 'sveltekit-embed'
 </script>

 I've been wanting to go to a JAMstack conf since the first one was